What is the Performance Review?

 - Panel review: In this type, a panel of experts encompassing HR, technical, Non-technical, Operations, etc., departmental representatives’ panel interviews the employee for performance reviews.

-- Supervisor and Supervisor’s – Supervisor Review: This way, the employee’s performance is reviewed by the immediate boss/supervisor and then cross checked reviewed by the supervisor’s supervisor for making changes, if applicable, anywhere in the reviewed version.
+- Supervisor Review: This way, the employee’s performance is reviewed by the immediate boss/supervisor and then cross-checked and reviewed by the supervisor’s supervisor for making changes, if applicable, anywhere in the reviewed version.

 - MBO Management by Objective: As the name itself suggests, the performance is reviewed based on the task's completion towards the objective achievement.

 - BARS (Behaviorally Anchored Rating Scale): The number of times an employee worked well or otherwise is considered in this type of performance review.

 - Behaviors checklists: The expected behaviors at the workplace are evaluated in case of reviewing employee performance in this type of performance review.

 - 360 Degree: This way, all the stakeholders, the subordinates, the peers, the supervisors, and the customers if applicable review the performance of (an) employee(s).
 It is named 360 degrees as it covers almost every corner concerned with the employee working relationships.

 Managers compare and contrast the employees and groups at departmental levels in organizations for their performances and suggest rectification of wrongdoings/misdoings/mishaps.
 But this way should be avoided in reviewing performance as comparisons cerate antagonism approach because everyone has different nature and diverse skill set, as human resource is the most inimitable capital of any organization.

 Criticism is not for the sake of criticism but the reason of improvement(s) can help improve performance, hence this is another review type, but it should not be adopted except for in case of individual level: praise in public, advice in person.